fanpu/autolab-docs/docs/tango.md

         $ pip install -r requirements.txt
         $ mkdir volumes

-7. Run the following command to start the server (producer):
+7. Run the following command to start the server (producer).
+If no port is given, the server will run on the port specified in `config.py` (default: 3000):

         :::bash
         python restful-tango/server.py <port>